tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

     Each completion is one token.
     Similarly, if you mouseover the token, you can see the tuned model probability and the reference model probability.
     I have one completion modal for each action.
-    The completion modal shows the completion (action) reward, as well as my measure of confidence of whether the action Then the rollout information follows.
-It shows full function for the completely rolled-out text, and the rollout reward.
+    The completion modal shows the completion (action) reward, as well as my measure of confidence for the action.
+    Then the rollout information follows.
+It shows the full function for the completely rolled-out text, and the rollout reward.

 The visualization surfaces common mistakes made by the model.